-With substantial regulatory and commercial achievements in the United States such as the FDA approval and launch of an indication for Vascepa for the reduction of cardiovascular risk in high risk patients (our second indication approval for Vascepa in the United States), we have increased focus on expansion of our development efforts for Vascepa to major markets outside the United States.
-We currently have multiple partners for the development and commercialization of Vascepa in select geographies and intend to consider potential additional partners to commercialize Vascepa in other parts of the world.
-For example, we have strategic collaborations for the development and commercialization of Vascepa in Canada, the Middle East and Greater China and are currently developing Vascepa on our own and exploring possible strategic collaborations in major markets such as Europe.
-If commercialization efforts for Vascepa, which may experience disruption in light of the COVID-19 pandemic, do not meet expectations in major markets such as the United States and Europe, our business and prospects could be materially and adversely affected.
+We continue our development efforts to support regulatory approvals and launch of VASCEPA in major markets outside the United States.
+Our expansion and development of VASCEPA outside the United States is generally not subject to the adverse patent ruling in the United States.
+Development outside the United States is primarily based on the second, and significantly more valuable, indication approval for VASCEPA in the United States, use of the drug in the reduction of cardiovascular risk in select high-risk patients.
+We are currently developing VASCEPA on our own in Europe for the use of the drug in the reduction of cardiovascular risk in select high-risk patients and are exploring possible strategic collaborations in smaller markets within Europe and in other major markets.
+We currently have multiple partners for the development and commercialization of VASCEPA in select geographies and intend to consider potential additional partners to commercialize VASCEPA in other parts of the world.
+For example, we have strategic collaborations for the development and commercialization of VASCEPA in Canada, the Middle East and Greater China.
+If commercialization efforts for VASCEPA do not meet expectations in major markets such as the United States and Europe, our business and prospects could be materially and adversely affected.

-The development and commercial time cycle for Vascepa or other products that we may develop from our research and development efforts could result in delays in our ability to achieve commercial success.
-For example, only after years of preceding product development, in December 2019, we announced that the EMA validated our MAA seeking approval for icosapent ethyl (brand name Vascepa in the United States) as a treatment to reduce the risk of cardiovascular events in select high-risk patients.
+The development and commercial time cycle for VASCEPA or other products that we may develop from our research and development efforts could result in delays in our ability to achieve commercial success.
+For example, it took over a decade of preceding product development before we announced, in December 2019, that the EMA validated our MAA seeking approval for icosapent ethyl (brand name VASCEPA in the United States) as a treatment to reduce the risk of cardiovascular events in select high-risk patients.

-Likewise, if we seek to diversify our development programs or product offerings through licensing or acquisitions, such transactions are also time-consuming, dilutive to existing shareholdings, and can be disruptive to operations.
-These dynamics can restrict our ability to respond rapidly to adverse business conditions for Vascepa.
-If development of, or demand for, Vascepa does not meet expectations, we may not have the ability to effectively shift our resources to the development of alternative products or do so in a timely manner without suffering material adverse effects on our business.
+Likewise, if we seek to diversify our development programs or product offerings through licensing or acquisitions, such transactions are also time-consuming, may be dilutive to existing shareholdings, and can be disruptive to operations, and may not be available on favorable terms, or at all.
+These dynamics can restrict our ability to respond rapidly to adverse business conditions for VASCEPA.
+If development of, or demand for, VASCEPA does not meet expectations, we may not have the ability to effectively shift our resources to the development of alternative products, or do so in a timely manner, without suffering material adverse effects on our business.
 As a result, the lack of alternative markets and products we develop could constrain our ability to generate revenues and achieve profitability.

-\ As a result of the decision in favor of the two generic drug companies in connection with our ANDA patent trial, we could face generic competition in the near term and our revenues and results of operations could be materially and adversely affected if the generic companies were to receive final approval of their ANDAs, obtain adequate supply and launch one or more generic versions of Vascepa in the United States.
+As a result of the decision in favor of the two generic drug companies in connection with our ANDA patent trial, which ruling was upheld on appeal by a Federal Circuit panel, we could face generic competition in the near term and our revenues and results of operations could be materially and adversely affected if the generic companies obtain adequate supply and launch one or more generic versions of VASCEPA in the United States.